 After your jaw has healed, you’ll need a second minor surgery to attach an abutment to the post, which is a special fixture between the implant and your restoration.
 A local anesthetic is used to provide a comfortable experience as your gum tissue is opened to expose the post to attach the abutment.
 You’ll spend the next two weeks healing as your gums seal around the abutment to keep bacteria out while also creating a natural-looking gum line.

 While you’re healing from your abutment procedure, the dental lab will be creating your new restoration from all-ceramic material.
-It’s made to meet your exact specifications, including the color, size, and shape you need to blend in with any remaining natural teeth.
+It’s made to meet your exact specifications, including the color, size, and shape it needs to blend in with any remaining natural teeth.

 Although your restoration isn’t made of metal, it will be strong and durable to withstand the pressure of biting and chewing.
 In fact, you can regain as much as 70% of your natural biting force to enjoy your favorite foods again.

 Dental implants are the next best thing to what Mother Nature gave you.
 Knowing that, it’s easy to see why they’ve become one of the most popular methods of tooth replacement!
 Their unique placement in the jawbone gives them unmatched benefits that dentures or bridges alone cannot provide.
 Not only are they very natural-looking, but they can drastically improve your confidence, health, and overall quality of life.

 Since we use our teeth for everyday tasks like eating, speaking, and smiling, it makes sense to want a solution that’ll allow you to live your day-to-day life with ease.
 With dental implants, you can enjoy the following benefits:

 - Greater chewing ability.
 Because dental implants are surgically inserted into the jawbone, they can effectively replace the entire structure of missing teeth from the roots up to the chewing surface.
 As such, they can withstand the chewing of virtually any food!